Radiation for Dogs

 Rechecks are typically based on any side effects your dog gets and rechecking target sites to measure how effective the treatment was.
 This is especially true when radiation is being used to treat a visible tumor or where radiation is the sole treatment method.

-Depending on the cancer type, blood work monitoring may also be recommended to evaluate organ health and risk of infection.
-Some repeat blood work may also be performed due to the number of anesthesia events that take place with curative intent treatment.
+Depending on the cancer type, blood work monitoring may also be recommended to evaluate organ health and the risk of infection.
+Some repeat blood work may also be performed due to the number of anesthesia events that occur with curative intent treatment.

-Follow up appointments may be done at the radiation facility or at your regular vet’s office depending on the timing and how close you live to the radiation facility.
+Follow-up appointments may be done at the radiation facility or your regular vet’s office, depending on the timing and how close you live to the radiation facility.

 When to Not Use Radiation for Dogs

-Radiation therapy is most effective for tumors with rapidly dividing cells and not all tumors respond to this treatment method.
+Radiation therapy is most effective for tumors with rapidly dividing cells; not all tumors respond to this treatment method.
 Some tumor cells can be resistant (or become resistant) to the impacts of radiation.

-Ask your veterinarian if radiation therapy is an appropriate choice for your dog’s cancer type and extent of disease.
+Ask your veterinarian if radiation therapy is appropriate for your dog’s cancer type and extent of disease.

 Where to Get Radiation for Dogs

 Radiation therapy is only available through specialty practices.
-There are veterinary oncologists that have extra training, education, and certification in this specific area.
+Veterinary radiation oncologists have extra training, education, and certification in this specific area.

-The equipment for radiation has very specific safety regulations.
+The radiation equipment has very specific safety regulations.
 For example, an onsite physicist is required to maintain the machines.
-The equipment is incredibly expensive, and is newer to veterinary medicine than it is to human medicine.
+The equipment is incredibly expensive and is newer to veterinary medicine than it is to human medicine.
 For these reasons and more, the technology is mostly limited to larger specialty practices and university hospitals.

 Machines capable of stereotactic radiation therapy are even less common.